green-party-dublin-central/nh-web/site/content/post/secretarial-support-fixed-term-contract.md

 ## Other details

-This is a fixed term contract - 12 weeks, 4 days a week, 9:30am-5:30pm - there is some flexibility in exact makeup hours for the right candidate.
+This is a fixed term contract - 12 weeks, 4 days a week, 9:30am-5:30pm - there is some flexibility in exact makeup hours/days for the right candidate.

 Based in Leinster House and Dublin Central